-Specialties: Endemic Birds & Iconic Wildlife of Argentina Patagonia
+Endemic and Specialty Birds of Argentine Patagonia

-Patagonian Canastero meticulously crafting its nest using thorny branches from the piquillin and barba de chivo plants.
+Patagonian Canastero (Pseudasthenes patagonica) meticulously crafting its nest using thorny branches from the piquillin and barba de chivo plants.
 With unparalleled skill, it transforms nature’s prickly defenses into a safe haven for its future offspring.

 At the heart of our passion for birding lies a strong commitment to conservation.
 We actively support NGOs through donations and memberships, contributing to the preservation of bird species and their habitats.